-All analysis of external datasets received quality assurance checks by an independent member of the Money and Mental Health research team.
+All analysis of external datasets received quality assurance checks by a member of the Money and Mental Health research team, in line with the charity's protocols.

 A.5.1 Understanding Society: the UK Household Longitudinal Study.
 Wave 13.

 Understanding Society is the largest longitudinal household panel study, following participants over a long period of time and interviewing participants every year.
 The data can provide a long-term perspective on people's lives or a snap-shot understanding of people's circumstances.
 We analysed data from Wave 13, covering responses during a period from January 2021 to May 2023.